Tch1b0/doomscroll-blocker/README.md

 ## support

-You can support the Doomscroll Blocker by [buying Tch1b0 a coffee](https://buymeacoffee.com/tchibo).
+You can support the Doomscroll Blocker by [buying me a coffee](https://buymeacoffee.com/tchibo).